mai-thao/redis-playground/README.md

 ## Redis CLI
 The "redis-cli" is the command-line client that lets you connect to and interact with the Redis server.
 You can access, create, update, or delete cached data.

-Since you already have the Redis server running in Docker, you don't need to manually start one with the command `redis-server`.
+Since you already have the Redis server running in Docker, you don't need to manually start one with the command `$ redis-server`.
 You can jump straight to using the client.

-1) Install the redis-cli tool from [Homebrew](https://brew.sh/): `brew install redis`
+1) Install the redis-cli tool from [Homebrew](https://brew.sh/): `$ brew install redis`
-2) Locally connect to the Redis standalone instance with: `redis-cli -h localhost -p 6379`
+2) Locally connect to the Redis standalone instance with: `$ redis-cli -h localhost -p 6379`

 Alternatively, you can run the CLI tool directly inside the container:
-1) Find the Redis container ID by executing: `docker ps -a`
+1) Find the Redis container ID by executing: `$ docker ps -a`
-2) Execute: `docker exec -it <CONTAINER_ID> redis-cli`
+2) Execute: `$ docker exec -it <CONTAINER_ID> redis-cli`
 3) If successfully connected, you'll see the output: `127.0.0.1:6379> `
 4) Interact and play around with Redis
-5) When you're done, log out with `exit`
+5) When you're done, log out with `$ exit`